CrossCountry Mortgage rates

-CrossCountry’s own website is clean, informative and helpful.
+CrossCountry’s website is clean, informative, and helpful.
 It includes a mix of articles, video content, and FAQs to get borrowers the information they need about home loans before applying.
 Buyers can even use its mortgage calculator to estimate the mortgage payment of their new home.

 However, you have to hand over personal data to dig below the surface.
-There are no general rate estimates provided, which most lenders show upfront on their websites.
+There are no general mortgage rate estimates provided, which many lenders show upfront on their websites.

 Perhaps this lender’s greatest strength is its focus on building strong relationships between borrowers and loan officers.

-Of course, that won’t appeal to those who prefer an end-to-end online experience.
+Of course, that won’t appeal to home buyers and homeowners who prefer an end-to-end online experience.
 But if you like to engage with living, breathing people, this lender might be for you.

 The Consumer Financial Protection Bureau (CFPB) records all official complaints that borrowers file against their mortgage lenders.
-And in 2018, only 10 customers filed for issues with CrossCountry Mortgage.
+And in 2021, only 46 customers filed for issues with CrossCountry Mortgage.
 That’s less than 1 per 1,000 borrowers.

-One of CrossCountry’s strengths is the breadth of its loan portfolio.
+One of CrossCountry’s strengths is the breadth of its loan options.
 It offers as many loan types — if not more — as much bigger lenders.

 CrossCountry’s mortgage options include some loans with zero or low down payment requirements.
-You could also borrow using a home equity loan or home equity line of credit (HELOC).
+You could also borrow using a home equity loan, home equity line of credit (HELOC), or a reverse mortgage.

 No matter the type of home loan you need, there’s a good chance CrossCountry has what you’re looking for:

-- FHA loans — Loans backed by the Federal Housing Administration (FHA) let you buy with as little as 3.5 percent down and easy credit thresholds.
+- FHA loans: Loans backed by the Federal Housing Administration (FHA) let you buy with as little as 3.5% down and easy credit thresholds.
 But you’ll pay mortgage insurance until you move or refinance.
 Additionally, CrossCountry Mortgage offers an FHA 203(K) home loan for buyers who are purchasing a property in need of significant home renovations

-Where can you get a mortgage with CrossCountry Mortgage?
+Where can you get a mortgage with CrossCountry?